Wrecks of Saint-Pierre harbor: Diamant

 The Diamant was a steamboat 26 meters long and with a tonnage of 30t.
 It was used to transport passengers between Fort-de-France and Saint-Pierre in Martinique.
+It was operated by the "Steamship Company" managed by Léon Girard.
 On May 8, 1902, the Diamant arrived from Fort-de-France with eight crew members and around thirty passengers.
 While lining up to dock at the Saint-Pierre pontoon, the boat was reducing steam when the eruption of Mount Pelée occurred.

 Faced with imminent danger, the commander ordered them to turn back to try to escape the explosion.
 The inhabitants of Saint-Pierre rushed into the sea to board the Diamant.
 The ship's boilers, pushed to their limit, exploded under the effort, and the boat immediately sank.
 Of the forty castaways, only the cabin boy Innocent Jean Baptiste survived.
 His story was reported by Césaire Philémon.The boat was going backwards when it sank with him "without him having seen anything", nor without him being aware of how "he had found himself in the water".
 He had the presence of mind to "dive several times to avoid being burned in the falling hot ashes."
 But he felt that his strength was abandoning him and was nevertheless able to "head towards the coast and suddenly found himself dry".
 After which, he was thrown back into the sea and remained on a wreck until his deliverance by the "Suchet".
 He remembered that the water was warm when he fell into the sea, but as the "Diamond" machine had just blown up, we cannot reasonably infer from the rise in temperature of this water that it was the work of the fiery cloud.The wreck of the Diamant now lies 30 meters deep.
 All that remains are the wooden superstructures and frames.